 Under the Paris Agreement countries do not need to even start making reductions until 2020.
 So much for the “urgency” which all the nations referred to in their Agreement.
 Some of the biggest countries (such as the world’s biggest CO2 emitter China) will not even start reducing its emissions until 2025-30.
 Any reductions that countries may make are to be reported by each country, not independently verified.
 All of this means that the Paris Agreement gives no guarantee that it will prevent any amount of CO2 from being put into the atmosphere anytime soon.
 Many climate scientists think the world is now heading into irreversible catastrophe.
 Without an urgent and radical change it may already be too late to save our climate system, ourselves and our descendants.

-13. Despite all this, the UN's Paris Summit public relations machine and the world’s mainstream media were pumping out jubilant press releases at the end of the Summit.
-This was probably due to their relief at having actually made an Agreement, rather than any justifiable faith that it would solve the main problem.
+13. Despite all this, the UN's Paris Summit public relations machine and the world’s mainstream media were pumping out jubilant press releases at the end of the Paris Climate Summit.
+This was probably due to their relief at having actually made any kind of Agreement, rather than any justifiable faith that it would solve the main problem.
 However, this

 UN climate summit (particularly the big powerful nations and corporations) left Paris having betrayed smaller nations, poor nations and island nations, and it betrayed its promise to humanity as a whole.
 The UN, governments and corporations should be making radical system changes now but they are not.
 The key is that they (and our) economies are based on burning fossil fuels across energy production, transport, and many other diverse economic activities.
 So, we have to make numerous changes throughout our economies (and rapidly) to shift to a de-carbonised economy and a climate-friendly way of life.
 Unwillingness to do that means that humanity is now staring in the face of a massive global catastrophe – entirely of our own making.
 What message does this send to the billions of children and young people in today’s world whose futures are being destroyed, and those to whom this is being done before they are even born ?